Ferrous metallurgy: China

 Fining iron ore to make wrought iron from pig iron.
 The righthand illustration shows men working a blast furnace (Tiangong Kaiwu encyclopedia, 1637).

 Numerous scholars have suggested that the Afanasievo culture may be responsible for the introduction of metallurgy to China.
-In particular, contacts between the Afanasievo culture and the Majiayao culture and the Qijia culture are considered for the transmission of bronze technology.
+In particular, contact between the Afanasievo culture and the Majiayao culture and the Qijia culture are considered for the transmission of bronze technology.

 In 2008, two iron fragments were excavated at the Mogou site, in Gansu.
 They have been dated to the 14th century BC, belonging to the period of Siwa culture.
 One of the fragments was made of bloomery iron rather than meteoritic iron.

-The earliest iron artifacts made from bloomeries in China date to end of the 9th century BC.
+Other than one 14th century BC exception, the earliest known iron artifacts in China made from bloomeries date to end of the 9th century BC.
 Cast iron was used in ancient China for warfare, agriculture and architecture.
 Around 500 BC, metalworkers in the southern state of Wu achieved a temperature of 1130 °C. At this temperature, iron combines with 4.3% carbon and melts.
 The liquid iron can be cast into molds, a method far less laborious than individually forging each piece of iron from a bloom.

-Cast iron is rather brittle and unsuitable for striking implements.
-It can be decarburized to steel or wrought iron by heating it in air for several days.
-In China, these iron working methods spread northward, and by 300 BC, iron was the material of choice throughout China for most tools and weapons.
+While cast iron is more brittle blast furnaces allowed for mass production of implements such as agricultural tools, while decarburization processes such as fining were used to convert cast iron into wrought iron which was were preferred for weapons.
+By 300 BC iron was the material of choice throughout China for most tools and weapons.
+Nearly all Han period weapons are made of wrought iron or steel.
 A mass grave in Hebei province, dated to the early 3rd century BC, contains several soldiers buried with their weapons and other equipment.
 The artifacts recovered from this grave are variously made of wrought iron, cast iron, malleabilized cast iron, and quench-hardened steel, with only a few, probably ornamental, bronze weapons.